getpelican/pelican/docs/themes.rst

-save_as                 Location to save the author page. slug                    Page slug. url                     URL to the author page.
+save_as                 Location to save the author page. slug                    Page slug. url                     URL to the author page. atom_feed_url           URL to the ATOM feed for the author. rss_feed_url            URL to the RSS feed for the author.
 ===================     ===================================================

 ..
 [1] for Author object, coming from `:authors:` or `AUTHOR`.